courselabs/kubernetes/labs/pods/README.md

 ```
 </details><br/>

 This Pod container has a Linux shell and some useful tools installed.
-You can start a shell inside the contianer and connect to it using the interactive flag:
+You can start a shell inside the contianer and connect to it using the interactive `-it` flag:

 ```
 kubectl exec -it sleep -- sh